hainguyendtx/Case-Study-Cyclistic-Bike-Share-How-Does-a-Bike-Share-Navigate-Speedy-Success/README.md

 After exploring our datasets, datasets are combined with only columns that has information needed for our analysis, as well as adding a column for ride length durations.
 [(Query here)](https://github.com/hainguyendtx/Case-Study-Cyclistic-Bike-Share-How-Does-a-Bike-Share-Navigate-Speedy-Success/edit/main/Combining%20Data.sql)

-Null or duplicates values identied and removed if neccasary. [(Query here)](https://github.com/hainguyendtx/Case-Study-Cyclistic-Bike-Share-How-Does-a-Bike-Share-Navigate-Speedy-Success/blob/main/Cleaning%20Data.sql)
+Null or duplicates values identified and remove if neccasary. [(Query here)](https://github.com/hainguyendtx/Case-Study-Cyclistic-Bike-Share-How-Does-a-Bike-Share-Navigate-Speedy-Success/blob/main/Cleaning%20Data.sql)

 # Analyze